 Why choose Dr. Kakare?

-The anterior approach to total hip replacement surgery is a more recent advancement, and not every orthopedic surgeon has the skills and experience to perform the technique.
+The anterior approach to hip replacement surgery is a more recent advancement, and not every orthopedic surgeon has the skill or experience to perform the technique.

 As a top joint replacement specialist in New York City, Dr. Karkare has extensive experience in anterior hip replacements, ensuring patients have the broadest array of safe and effective treatment options to relieve hip pain and other symptoms.